Improving the Health of All Canadians

 Develop skills to discuss prevention

 To become a BETTER Prevention Practitioner™, your chosen health care professional will participate in training over 2-3 days (13 hours of continuing education).
 These sessions are led by our Trainers and provide an overview of the evidence behind the approach, a thorough review of the clinical recommendations used to guide the prevention visit, opportunities for hands-on use of the BETTER tools, and practice of the Prevention Practitioner role through patient cases and role-play.
-Sessions are provided across Canada and can be made available in your local area.
-A minimum of 5 trainees are required for each session (to a maximum of 8).
+Sessions are provided virtually across Canada.
+A minimum of 6 trainees are required for each session (to a maximum of 8).

 Adapt BETTER to your setting

 Following training, you and your Prevention Practitioner will decide how you will carry out the program within your practice.
-Other members of your team may be involved in the decision making and you may choose to work in collaboration with a member of the BETTER Team (i.e. one of our Implementation Leads) should you need Implementation Support.
-Important items that you may consider include: who will be invited to see your Prevention Practitioner, how much of your team member’s time will be allocated to the Prevention Practitioner role, where visits will take place, etc. If you are working with a BETTER Implementation Lead to implement the program in your setting, they will walk you through all of the decision points that should be considered before launching the program.
+Other members of your team may be involved in the decision making.
+Important items that you may consider include: who will be invited to see your Prevention Practitioner, how much of your team member’s time will be allocated to the Prevention Practitioner role, where visits will take place, etc.

 Identify at risk patients